Skip to main content

 Even when you have translations for those values, just keep using this function, then the translations will display automatically.

-Translating custom user meta
+Custom user meta

 By default, WPML translates only the basic fields of the user such as first_name, last_name, nickname, description, and display_name.
 To make custom user fields translatable, you need to convert them to strings before translating.